Hippolyta (Marvel Comics)

+Development

+Concept and creation

+The character is inspired by the queen of the Amazons Hippolyta in Greek mythology.

 Publication history

-Based on the Hippolyta of Greek mythology, the character first appeared in Thor #127 (April 1966) and was created by Stan Lee and Jack Kirby.
+Hippolyta debuted in Thor #127 (April 1966), and was created by Stan Lee and Jack Kirby.
+She appeared in the 1998 Fantastic Four series.

 Fictional character biography

-Hippolyta is the daughter of the Greek god of war Ares and Otrera, and she is the step-sister to Phobos.
-She and her sister Amazons would help create war, stealing the female children in the process in order to make their armies grow.
+Hippolyta is the daughter of the Greek god of war Ares and Otrera, and the step-sister to Phobos.
+She and her sister Amazons would help create war, stealing the female children in the process to enlarge their armies.
 The group protected the cow-goddess Io as a favor to her grandfather Zeus.

-After many years of ruling the Amazons, Hippolyta eventually met Hercules when he, Jason, and the Argonauts landed near her city stronghold of Themiscyra.
-There they attempted to steal Hippolyta's enchanted girdle and any slaves they could along the way.
-Fearful for her sister's life, Hippolyta's sister Antiope willingly disguised herself as Hippolyta.
-Jason, thinking her to be the Amazon queen, kidnapped Antiope and made her his bride.
-She eventually bore a son to him, Hippolytus, whom Antiope named after her much loved sister.
-Initially resenting Hercules for the initial invasion, Hippolyta eventually fell in love with him.
-Over the centuries, she tried various attempts to win his affection, but ultimately he never gave her his heart.
-Thus a love/hate relationship was formed between the two.
+After many years of ruling the Amazons, Hippolyta meets Hercules when he, Jason, and the Argonauts land near her city stronghold of Themiscyra.
+There, they attempt to steal Hippolyta's enchanted girdle and any slaves they could along the way.
+Fearful for her sister's life, Hippolyta's sister Antiope willingly disguises herself as Hippolyta.
+Jason, thinking her to be the Amazon queen, kidnaps Antiope and made her his bride.
+She eventually has a son with him, Hippolytus, whom Antiope named after her sister.
+Initially resenting Hercules for the initial invasion, Hippolyta eventually falls in love with him.
+Over the centuries, she tries various attempts to win his affection, forming a love/hate relationship with him.

 As shown in a Howard the Duck story, Hippolyta has historically been one of the bearers of the Amulet of Pazuzu.
-As the Howard the Duck comic involves storylines that are both in and out of continuity, it is unclear if the Amulet of Pazuzu truly exists in the Marvel Universe.
+As the Howard the Duck comic involves storylines that are both in and out of continuity, it is unclear if the Amulet exists in the Marvel Universe.